RaphaelIT7/gmod-holylib/README.md

 Normally returns `HttpRequest`.<br>

 #### HttpRequest:\_\_gc()
-When garbage collected, the request will be marked as hanled.<br>
+When garbage collected, the request will be marked as handled.<br>

 #### HttpRequest:\_\_newindex(string key, any value)
 Internally implemented and will set the values into the lua table.<br>

 #### any HttpRequest:\_\_index(string key)
-Internally seaches first in the metatable table for the key.<br>
+Internally searches first in the metatable table for the key.<br>
 If it fails to find it, it will search in the lua table before returning.<br>
 If you try to get multiple values from the lua table, just use `HttpRequest:GetTable()`.<br>